Webinar: How do emergent and disruptive technologies shape the security agenda in the South?

 - Second panel - The Latest Developments of EDT in the Middle East and Africa regarding autonomy, space and cyber (to include cyber capabilities, cyber terrorism, cybercrime, etc.)

-- Discussion Forum - This session will give the audience an additional opportunity to raise questions and briefly present their own points of view enriching the discussion and enhancing the networking among the community of interest in EDT.
+- Discussion Forum - This session gave the audience an additional opportunity to raise questions and briefly present their own points of view enriching the discussion and enhancing the networking among the community of interest in EDT.

 - Conclusions – Will reflect and summarize the main challenges and opportunities identified during the Webinar by the Moderator.